ProgrammerNomad/Multi-Currency-Switcher-for-WooCommerce/README.md

 1. Download the plugin
 2. Upload it to your WordPress site via the Plugins menu
 3. Activate the plugin
-4. Configure settings in the "Currency Switcher" menu in the WordPress admin dashboard
+4. Configure settings in the "Currency Manager" menu in the WordPress admin dashboard

 ## Usage

 ### **Basic Configuration**
-1. Navigate to Currency Switcher > General Settings to configure default options
+1. Navigate to Currency Manager > General Settings to configure default options
-2. Go to Currency Switcher > Currencies to enable currencies and set exchange rates
+2. Go to Currency Manager > Currencies to enable currencies and set exchange rates
-3. Use Currency Switcher > Style Settings to customize the appearance
+3. Use Currency Manager > Style Settings to customize the appearance

 ### **Currency Management**
 - Add currencies using the dropdown menu on the Currencies tab